jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1.17.2 How to deal with the spam?

-If you see a spam in the Web page, you can click **Refuse** through “More” at the top of the reading page, and the sender of such spam will be listed in your Blacklist automatically, and any future email from this address will not be sent to your mailbox.
+If you see a spam in the Web page, you can click **Refuse** through "More" at the top of the reading page, and the sender of such spam will be listed in your Blacklist automatically, and any future email from this address will not be sent to your mailbox.

-If you download the email to local and find it a spam, you can use “Block the Sender” in your software for receiving and sending emails, such as the tool provided in Outlook Express, to set the refusal.
+If you download the email to local and find it a spam, you can use "Block the Sender" in your software for receiving and sending emails, such as the tool provided in Outlook Express, to set the refusal.
 For specific methods, please refer to the corresponding help files.

 1.17.3 What is the Blacklist and how to set it?

 All emails coming from the Blacklist will be refused by the system directly.

-Setting method: click **Blacklist** in Security Setting therein. click **Add** button at the top of the “Blacklist Setting” page to add contacts to the Blacklist; click **OK**, the contact will be displayed in the list box on the left, so that the Blacklist is set successfully.
+Setting method: click **Blacklist** in Security Setting therein. click **Add** button at the top of the "Blacklist Setting" page to add contacts to the Blacklist; click **OK**, the contact will be displayed in the list box on the left, so that the Blacklist is set successfully.

 1.17.4 What is the white list and how to set it?

 All emails coming from the white list will be filtered by the system.

-Setting method: Click **Setting** at the top right corner of the mailbox page, and select “white list” in Security Setting therein. click **Add** button at the top of the “White List Setting” page to add contacts to the white list; click **OK**, the contact will be displayed in the list box on the left, so that the white list is set successfully.
+Setting method: Click **Setting** at the top right corner of the mailbox page, and select "white list" in Security Setting therein. click **Add** button at the top of the "White List Setting" page to add contacts to the white list; click **OK**, the contact will be displayed in the list box on the left, so that the white list is set successfully.

 1.17.5 How to prevent from receiving spams?